Amit1110/GestureControl/README.md

 # GestureControl
+Recognising number of fingers in hand gestures
-Controlling Mouse and keyboard using hand gestures Built in OpenCV using Python
+Built in OpenCV using Python